Masmiseim36/nxpSDK/middleware/multicore/readme.txt

 rdmgr - Resource Domain Manager.
 Configures the XRDC periphal, which controls access rights to peripherals and memory blocks.

+remoteproc - General source code used for remote cores (from the Linux perspective) to allow easy remote core applications deployment/start/debug via the remoteproc Linux framework.

 rpmsg_lite - Remote Processor Messaging Lite software component is a lightweight implementation of the RPMsg protocol.
 Compared to the OpenAMP implementation, the RPMsg-Lite offers a code size reduction, API simplification and improved modularity.

-tools - Folder contains tools and utilities for multicore like a Peripheral and Memory Manager (PAM) GUI configuration tool for easy XRDC settings.
+tools - Folder contains tools and utilities for multicore like prebuilt versions of erpcgen and erpcsniffer.